microsoft/GLUECoS/README.md

     Some of the datasets did not have predefined splits, so the splits used for those can be found in `Data/Original_Data`.

     Please note that the labels for the test sets are not the gold labels.
 They have been assigned a separate token to maintain fairness in the benchmarking.

+    This will not download/preprocess the QA dataset.
+For that, please check the next step

+5. The original QA dataset (Chandu et. al, 2018) contains contexts only for some examples.
+To obtain contexts for the rest, [DrQA](https://github.com/facebookresearch/DrQA) is used to obtain contexts from a Wikipedia dump.
+To run this, you will need atleast 20GB of disk storage and 16GB+ of RAM.
+Having a GPU will also help speed DrQA up.

+    To download and process the QA dataset, run the following command
+    ```
+    bash Data/Preprocess_Scripts/preprocess_qa.sh
+    ```

 ## Training models on the data
 The code contains 4 different evaluation scripts